 Arrival Tips: Aeropuerto Internacional Ministro Pistarini (Ezeiza)

-Citizens from the United States, Canada and Australia have to pay a 'reciprocity fee'(tasa de reciprocidad) before flying into Argentina.
+Citizens from Canada pay a 'reciprocity fee'(tasa de reciprocidad) before flying into Argentina.

 If you want to change money at Ezeiza, note that the cambios (exchange houses) there generally offer poor rates.
 Better rates are found at the local bank branch; after exiting customs into the reception hall, make a U-turn to the right to find Banco de la Nación’s small office.
 Its also has an ATM and is open 24 hours, though long lines are common.
 There are other ATMs at Ezeiza, too, all of which offer the official exchange rate.

 There’s a tourist-information booth just beyond the city's 'Taxi Ezeiza' stand.